Skip to content

 • Cost per acquisition for paid campaigns

-Most platforms offer built-in analytics, but tools like Google Analytics can help track how social media traffic behaves on your website.
+Most platforms offer built-in analytics.
+Tools like Google Analytics also show how social media traffic behaves on your website.

-Review your performance monthly and don't be afraid to adjust your strategy based on what's working.
+Review your performance monthly and adjust your strategy based on what works.
 If your audience engages more with behind-the-scenes content than polished product shots, lean into that authentic approach.

 Byter DigitalSocial Media